 The difference is that where effort is in toiling, in survival, in the mechanical, will is our consciousness, our creator self, our actualization in progress.

-We get trapped by what is — by the symptomatic; by effects — rather than accepting it, and using our creative will to see past and through the superficial and transient.
+We get trapped by what is — by the symptomatic; by effects and results — rather than accepting it, and using our creative will to see past and through the superficial and transient.

 Because of our stubborn attachment to linearity and how our reality seems to work, we can only ever accept that what is now, what is manifest, is a cumulative result of what was before.